Recent Blog Posts

 Aging, stress, illness, poor diet, alcohol, countless lifestyle factors and the use of certain medications like antibiotics, can all contribute to a reduction in the number of beneficial microbes living within the digestive system.
 With such an imbalance, intestinal permeability appears to increase significantly.
 Harmful microbes and their toxic waste products not only damage the GI mucosa directly triggering a variety of inflammatory changes that influence permeability, but the production of digestive enzymes, protective mucus and secretory IgA immunoglobulins - all of which are important factors in maintaining an effective mucosal barrier, are also impaired by dysbiosis.

 Probiotics are microbial dietary supplements containing the friendly bacteria found within the healthy gut flora.
 For more read Do Probiotics Work?
 Used to help re-establish and maintain a healthy gut flora, probiotics are often essential in overcoming leaky gut, with the majority of those experiencing increased intestinal permeability, also experiencing problems with their gut flora.
 Probiotic supplementation has been shown to enhance mucosal barrier function in both normal and inflammatory bowel conditions including inflammatory bowel disease and irritable bowel syndrome , while the use of probiotics in the management of arthritis, autism and other environmental diseases where increased intestinal permeability is often a contributing factors, is an area of ever growing research activity.
-Reinoculating the bowel with friendly bacteria using a high quality probiotic supplement such as Optibac's For daily wellbeing EXTRA Strength, containing multiple probiotic strains including Lactobacillus acidophilus NCFM which has been proven to improve both the gut flora and mucosal integrity , is often the most effective way of helping the gut heal itself.
+Reinoculating the bowel with friendly bacteria using a high quality probiotic supplement such as Optibac's For every day EXTRA Strength, containing multiple probiotic strains including Lactobacillus acidophilus NCFM which has been proven to improve both the gut flora and mucosal integrity , is often the most effective way of helping the gut heal itself.

 Saccharomyces boulardii is a non-pathogenic probiotic yeast, originally isolated from litchi fruit.
 Widely recognised as an effective treatment for diarrhea and enteric infections such as Clostridium difficile, S. boulardii cells are understood to produce a range of chemicals that inhibit microbial toxins and virulence factors.
 Essentially, the presence of S. boulardii makes it difficult for unfriendly invaders to remain within the digestive system.
 S. boulardii supplementation has been shown to effectively increase the clearance of some particularly pathogenic microbes including E. coli, Giardia, Salmonella, Shigella and Candida from within the GI tract.
 This leaving friendly microbes such as the bifidobacteria to thrive in the absence of more aggressive invaders .